AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 I intentionally left some mysteries in this article, as some were too awkward to explain in the process, and some I don't understand that well myself.
 This is the part where I (try to) clear them up, so fair warning that some technical stuff is coming.

-* Why is a balancer the most splitter-efficient redistributor?
+* How do you know that a balancer is the most efficient way to distribute items across belts?

 Let's prove this using induction.
 First, imagine that we already have the most efficient possible distributor across 2<sup>N-1</sup> belts, we'll call it the "small distributor".
 Now, let's add a row of splitters to split each of its outputs into 2.
 We now have a 2<sup>N-1</sup>-2<sup>N</sup> distributor.
 To have the right number of inputs, let's clone the small distributor and feed its outputs to the remaining inputs of the added row of splitters.
 We now have a 2<sup>N</sup>-2<sup>N</sup> distributor with the smallest possible amount of splitters.
 Now we just say that a 2-2 distributor is a single splitter, which is obviously the most efficient.
 This efficient redistributor generation algorithm is identical to the simplest possible balancer generation algorithm, and you can feel free to test that yourself.